|If you enjoy this, the entire AOC Sunday Report is RIGHT HERE!|

 A swift 180° turn from “Hosanna to the Son of David.”
 How quick are men to turn upon that of a good thing.
 As Charles Spurgeon said "It is an astounding thing and a proof of human depravity that men do not themselves seek salvation.
 They even deny the necessity of it and would sooner run away than be partakers of it."
 This is due to our natural inclination to choose the fruit of death rather than the bread of life, which comes from the Baker of Life, Jesus Christ.

 We must not be like them.
-We must put on the great Armour of Light and to reject our former lives of sin and vanity.
+We must put on the great Armour of Light and so reject our former lives of sin and vanity.
 We must switch from our old selfish lives to a new unselfish, Christ filled life.
 It is something we always struggle with, but God never gives up on us.
 We can be comforted by the assurance He will never give up on us.
 We just have to never give up on Him and do our very best to follow what He says.
 As long as we repent from our sin and turn back to God in our private prayers and devotion, he will wipe our slate clean.
 I know I have a hard time keeping on the straight and narrow path, so I am glad He left the Scriptures to guide us.

 Through following His Word and Instructions, we shall be given a greater reward than anything existent on the Earth; past, present or future, that gift of immortal life, life for all eternity, that will outlast this physical world.
-To don the armour of light is not merely putting it on, you have to utilize it, and utilize the helmet, the buckler and sword (Scriptures and Christ’s teachings).
+To don the armour of light is not merely putting it on, you must utilize it, the helmet, the buckler and sword (Scriptures and Christ’s teachings).
 You need the whole complement of weaponry to go into combat with the Prince of Darkness in this fallen world.
 And you not only need the complement of weaponry, but we need to train with these weapons.
 The best way is to be reading Scriptures regularly and discussing the meaning of it with your fellow believers.
 This way you can ingrain the Scriptures in your heart and be ready to do battle with those who follow the Prince of this World.

 As individuals we may not experience victory here on earth.
 We may struggle with problems in this world and our own, our whole lifespan on this planet.
 We may not see and savor that victory here on earth; but we know in the end He will be victorious as we know the Savior.
 We will win, for we are on His Side.